mlresearch/v38/_posts/2015-02-21-lacoste-julien15.md

 ---
 supplementary: Supplementary:lacoste-julien15-supp.pdf
-title: "{Sequential Kernel Herding: Frank-Wolfe Optimization for Particle Filtering}"
+title: 'Sequential Kernel Herding: Frank-Wolfe Optimization for Particle Filtering'
 abstract: Recently, the Frank-Wolfe optimization algorithm was suggested as a procedure to obtain adaptive quadrature rules for integrals of functions in a reproducing kernel Hilbert space (RKHS) with a potentially faster rate of convergence than Monte